mateusmoutinho/ProjectAurora/README.md

 We believe that automation should be accessible to everyone, and with Project Aurora, you can easily set it up on a cloud virtual machine and let it take care of the updates and scripts while you focus on development.
 Join us in making the development process more efficient with Project Aurora.

-### Installation
+## Installation

 #### Interpreted Version
-If you are a Python and Pip user , you can install the program in the interpreted version  with the comand:
+If have Python3 and Pip instaled on your machine, you can install the program in the interpreted version  with the comand:
 ~~~~bash
 pip install git+https://github.com/mateusmoutinho/ProjectAurora.git
 ~~~~